 He continues to serve as an active member of the Town of Middleborough's Cable Committee, served on the town's 325th Anniversary Committee, was selected to serve as a Trustee of the Middleborough Public Library, elected to the Democratic Town Committee and is a member of The Elks and Knights of Columbus.

 One of his off-hours hobbies includes drumming and singing, having founded and appearing with two popular area bands: The Shoes and The Cape Cod Travelling All-Stars.
-He has performed at Cape Cod, Boston – and New England – venues as part of the Cape Cod and Boston happy hour scene, at colleges, clubs and venues from ski resorts to corporate functions and weddings in locations that include Arizona, Colorado and Ohio..
+He has performed at Cape Cod, Boston – and New England – venues as part of the Cape Cod and Boston happy hour scene, at colleges, clubs and venues from ski resorts to corporate functions and events in locations that include Arizona, Colorado and Ohio..

-He wrote and sang the theme song "Cool Stuff Kids" for the "Cool Stuff Kids "television pilot, is featured with his appearance in the feature movie, “The Kings of Cape Cod," and played "The Bogfather" in an Emerson College student TV series.
+He wrote and sang the theme song "Cool Stuff Kids" for the "Cool Stuff Kids "television pilot, and is featured with his appearance in the feature movie, “The Kings of Cape Cod," and played "The Bogfather" in an Emerson College student TV series.

 Paul Lazarovich, a veteran communications professor at Wentworth Institute of Technology, has been honored with the prestigious Jeff Tellis Outstanding Advisor Award for 2017 for his work with students at the campus radio station, WIRE.